Portacode CI/CD Intro

 instructions |

 array of steps.
-Each step can be string or object with run | cmd | command |
+Each step can be a string command or object with run | cmd | command | wait_for |

 task_name |